 The transmission scope of both Wi-Fi and non-Wi-Fi baby monitors falls under 2.4GHz as stipulated by international standards.
 But, in general, Wi-Fi baby monitors which utilize DSSS (see below) usually have an unlimited range of transmission as compared to FHSS models and DECT models which do not exceed 1500 ft.

 Non-wifi baby monitors do not have a noticeable time delay in transmission since they use peer-to-peer mode.
-Wi-Fi baby monitors, on the other hand, transmit the feed to the cloud before transmitting it to routers and other wifi-connected devices such as your smartphone app or computer.
+Wi-fi baby monitors, on the other hand, transmit the feed to the cloud before transmitting it to routers and other wifi-connected devices such as your smartphone app or computer.
 This results in a wifi baby monitor experiencing lag in the transmission that can last for up to 10 seconds.
+Top on our list of best baby monitors without Wifi is Infant Optics DXR 8 Pro which has a negligible/insignificant delay of fewer than 30 milliseconds.

 Wifi & Non-wifi Baby Monitors Transmission Technologies (DSSS, FHSS, DECT)